AnjanaStat/OneWayANCOVAMLE/README.md

 # OneWayANCOVAMLE
- This finds MLEs of parameters of one-way ANCOVA model under two conditions where treatment effects are increasing and identical.
+ This provides MLEs for the parameters of a one-way ANCOVA model in the cases where the treatment effects are monotonically increasing and identical under heterogeneous error variances.